What is Writing Across the Curriculum (WAC)?

 WAC as an initiative can be transformative for learning, teaching, and research.
 For students, WAC promotes engaged student learning, critical thinking, and greater facility with written communication across rhetorical situations.
 For teachers, WAC promotes thoughtful pedagogy and curriculum design as well as community among faculty that transcends disciplinary boundaries.
 For researchers in writing studies and across the disciplines, WAC promotes cross-disciplinary scholarship on teaching and learning, as well as scholarship on the values and ways of thinking in the disciplines and the ways those ideas and actions are communicated in writing."

 WAC at UC Davis

 UC Davis's Writing Across the Curriculum Program is housed within the University Writing Program.
-It also receives funding from GradPathways.
-If all of this sounds confusing, check out our flow chart below.

 Within the WAC program, there are both faculty and graduate student consultants.
 The faculty hold consultations with other faculty and lead workshops for faculty and graduate students.
 They also offer teaching workshops for TAs on topics such as commenting on student writing, grading papers or lab reports, and leading class discussions.

 The Graduate Writing Fellows offer one-on-one writing consultations with graduate students and postdoctoral scholars, host writing retreats, create and lead writing workshops, facilitate the Writing Partner Program, and run the Graduate Certificate in Writing Theory and Practice.
 You can read more about our current Graduate Writing Fellows here.